Table Rock Trail: hiking Linville Gorge in western North Carolina

-The views from the Table Rock summit are arguably some of the best in North Carolina, if not the entire Southeast, stretching north to Linville Falls and south to Shortoff Mountain.
+The views from the Table Rock summit are arguably some of the best in North Carolina, if not the entire Southeast, stretching across the Linville Gorge Wilderness, north to Linville Falls and south to Shortoff Mountain.
 And the summit itself is a wonderland worthy of exploration: grab a high-elevation picnic or bask in the abundant mountaintop sunlight, scramble over sharply-angled rock outcrops and through dense, wind-blown thickets of shrubs and explore the foundations of an old, since-vanished building.
 And the views!
 There’s just no forgetting those incredible views.

 Table Rock Mountain Trail: the hike

 The hike begins the adventure from a trailhead off the graveled NC Forest Service 210 (view maps and driving directions).
 Given this hike’s popularity, parking can be scarce on weekends, so arrive early.
 And don’t forget a jacket and plenty of water: abundant wind and high elevation can make the mountain’s climate unpredictable and chilly, or scorching hot.